brainstormforce/wp-themes-plugins-stats/readme.txt

 2. Copy the slug
 3. Add it in a shortcode

-The plugin will fetch stats vis slug.
+The plugin will fetch stats via slug.

 == How To Use This Plugin? ==